-Future uses should be commensurate with the form of the significant elements of buildings, for example, the terrace buildings should have future uses that fit within the scale and arrangement of existing rooms in contrast to uses that require major change to significant fabric.
+Future uses should be commensurate with the form of the significant elements of buildings, for example, the Terrace Buildings should have future uses that fit within the scale and arrangement of existing rooms in contrast to uses that require major change to significant fabric.
+Similarly the Bon Marche Building is capable of a range of larger scale uses within the overall use of University and education use.